abigailunderwood/testsite-bc4teens-2/content/authors/ashleyebersole/_index.md

   - Researchers
 ---

-Kathryn A. Hyzak, PhD, MSW is the Provost's Fellow-to-Assistant Professor Research Faculty member in the Department of Physical Medicine & Rehabilitation in the College of Medicine at The Ohio State University.
-As an Implementation Scientist, her research aims to expedite the pace at which interventions are used in real-world treatment settings to improve care for individuals with complex health comorbidities.
+Dr. Ashley Ebersole MD, MS, FAAP is a Co-Investigator on the Link2BC project.
+She received her MD from Vanderbilt University School of Medicine.
+She is an Assistant Professor in the Department of Pediatrics at The Ohio State University College of Medicine and faculty physician in the Division of Adolescent Medicine at Nationwide Children's Hospital.
+Her research focuses on preventative medicine for adolescents and young adults including substance use screening and access to contraception.